-Whilst it looks like a no brainer that no deposit bonuses beat deposit bonuses (as they’re essentially free casino money), they are usually low value and just there to let you have a nose around the casino before you deposit – kind of like a ‘free trial’.
+Whilst it looks like a no brainer that no deposit bonuses beat deposit bonuses, they are usually low value and just there to let you have a nose around the casino before you deposit – kind of like a ‘free trial’.
 Deposit bonuses will be much larger and less restrictive than their freebie counterparts.

 To further complicate matters, the bonus itself (regardless of how it was redeemed) can fit into a couple of different categories depending on how it is treated with respect to withdrawals.
 The three main kinds you’ll come across are cashable, sticky and phantom.

 - Cashable – A cashable bonus is one that can be withdrawn along with your winnings, once the wagering requirements have been met.
 So if you deposit £100, receive a £100 bonus and then finish the WR with a balance of £300, the whole balance is yours to keep.
 Post-wager bonuses are always immediately cashable once they’ve hit your account.